 Don’t just look at the kilometres involved in each stage.
 More seriously you need to take into account the elevation gain (and loss) each day.
 Always expect it to take longer than you anticipate – sometimes by two hours!

 The most common feedback from trekkers after they’ve completed the trail, after raving about the sheer beauty and how incredible it was (!) was that they underestimated the elevation!

 I now recommend that you buy a copy of the map by Kingsley Jones in your planning stages – it has a very useful elevation map of the entire 170km trail with very accurate timings for a walker, a trekker, a fast packer and a trail runner.
 Not only does this map gives you a reality check on the elevations of each day, it also enables you to calculate to a good degree how long each stage will take you.

 One way to try to calculate how far you are able to hike each day is to measure your pace.
 Try timing yourself on a sample hike similar to one of the stages on the Tour du Mont Blanc.
 Easy if you’ve got some mountains near you.
 Not so easy if not.

-Again, if you want to shorten some of the days on the trail, or skip some sections by taking public transport, there are some great options on our Itineraries page.
+If you want to shorten some of the days on the trail, or skip some sections by taking public transport, there are some great options on my itineraries page.

 3. Research the refuges